monsterandy/SEED-Lab-CloudLab-Setup/README.md

 will ask you to type the password, making it impossible to log in):
 ```
 sudo su seed
+cd  # go to the seed's home directory
 ```

 ## Step 2 (Option A): Access the VM Using VNC